amazeeio/docs/architecture/stack-types/compact.md

 # Compact Stack

-The compact stack (sometimes also referred as single stack) is tailored for single-server environments and contains all services on one server.
+The compact stack (sometimes also referred as single stack) is tailored for single-server environments and contains all services in one instance.

 ![Schematic overview compact stack](compact.png)

-**All services are running on the same server:**
+**All services are running in one instancer:**

 * Webserver: Nginx (Frontend and Backend)
 * Frontend Caching: Varnish